cybertraining-dsc/fa20-523-307/project/project.md

 [^1]: Goel, A. and Mittal, A., 2011.
 Stock Prediction Using Twitter Sentiment Analysis. [online] cs229.stanford.edu.
 Available at: <http://cs229.stanford.edu/proj2011/GoelMittal-StockMarketPredictionUsingTwitterSentimentAnalysis.pdf>.

 [^2]: J. Bollen, H. Mao, and X. Zeng, Twitter mood predicts the stock market.
 Journal of Computational Science, vol. 2, no. 1, pp. 1–8, 2011.

+[^3] President Donald Trump impeached, History.com, 05-Feb-2020. [online].
+Available at: <https://www.history.com/this-day-in-history/president-trump-impeached-house-of-representatives>.

+[^4] D. Smith and A. Kassam, Trump orders revival of Keystone XL and Dakota Access pipelines, The Guardian, 24-Jan-2017. [online].
+Available at: <https://www.theguardian.com/us-news/2017/jan/24/keystone-xl-dakota-access-pipelines-revived-trump-administration>.

+[^5] Bryan, B., The government shutdown is now the longest on record and the fight between Trump and Democrats is only getting uglier.
+Here's everything you missed.
+21-Jan-2019. [online].
+Available at: <https://www.businessinsider.com/government-shutdown-timeline-deadline-trump-democrats-2019-1>.